skip to main content

 When students need to take medication during school hours the following procedure must be followed:

-• Medication must be brought to the school office by the parent in the prescription original container.
+3. Medication must be brought to the school office by the parent in the original prescription container.

 Unless a completed medical form is on file in the school office, school personnel cannot give medication.